 For instance, we want to examine whether the car you are driving is covered by an uninsured motorist policy even though you might not carry this for yourself and your own vehicle.
 We would also want to know whether there are other relatives with whom you live that have their own insurance policies.
 As you can see, there are a myriad of ways that an experienced attorney can help you if you are injured by an uninsured motorist and we encourage you to call The Angell Law Firm for a free consultation as soon as possible if you find yourself in this position.

 If you do have the Uninsured Motorist policy for your car insurance, it is extremely important that your attorney is experienced enough to utilize it the proper way.
 As mentioned above, your attorney needs to take full advantage of any stackable insurance options.
-Also, the uninsured motorist attorneys at The Angell Law Firm can help you determine when and under what circumstances it is wise to employ this provision, if available.
+Also, the uninsured motorist attorneys at The Angell Law Firm in Atlanta can help you determine when and under what circumstances it is wise to employ this provision, if available.
 If you already have two not-at-fault accidents or Uninsured/Underinsured claims within the preceding 36 months, our attorneys will conduct a careful cost-benefit analysis to determine whether it is advisable to make a third claim against your own insurance company with a 36-month span.
 O.C.G.A.
 33-24-44(c) stipulates that your insurance company cannot cancel your policy if you make an Uninsured/Underinsured claim against them as long as it is not three or more within a 36-month span.

 As you can see, this is a very complex area of personal injury law in the state of Georgia.
 There are countless issues and permutations surrounding Uninsured Motorist law requiring an experienced and strategic legal mind to help you.
 If an uninsured motorist has injured you, please contact us today at (770) 217-4954 and receive a free consultation by one of our Uninsured Motorist attorneys.